syncfusion/ej2-angular-samples/README.md

 ### Copy source

-It select all the files in `src/app/` and check the indexof value of the files is `/common`.
+It select all the files in `src/app/` and check the indexof value of the files in `/common`.
 If the condition satisfies it copy the files to `src/source`.
 Use the below command to run this task.

 ```
 gulp copy-source